Conezi/face_camera/README.md

 * Minimum iOS Deployment Target: 10.0
 * Xcode 13 or newer
 * Swift 5
-* ML Kit only supports 64-bit architectures (x86_64 and arm64).
+* `face_camera` only supports 64-bit architectures (x86_64 and arm64).
 Check this <a href="https://developer.apple.com/support/required-device-capabilities/">list</a> to see if your device has the required device capabilities.

 Add two rows to the `ios/Runner/Info.plist:`